Effectively Explain Your Research

 Three Minute Thesis (3MT®) celebrates the exciting research conducted by thesis-based graduate students around the world.
 Developed by The University of Queensland (UQ), the competition cultivates students’ academic, presentation, and research communication skills.
 Students participating in a 3MT competition learn to effectively explain their research in three minutes, in language appropriate to a non-specialist audience.
 Competitors are allowed one static PowerPoint slide, but no other resources or props.

-In 2024, Mines will host our annual 3MT program, which includes training workshops, practice sessions, and 2 rounds of contests with friendly judges in Feb-April (see details below).
-The winner will represent Mines in a state-wide competition April 19, 2024.
+In 2025, Mines will host our annual 3MT program, which includes training workshops, practice sessions, and 2 rounds of contests with friendly judges in Feb-April.
+The winner will represent Mines in a state-wide competition in April – TBD.

-In addition to improved public speaking skills, benefits include generous prizes (up to $1500 at both Mines and the state level)!
+In addition to improved public speaking skills, benefits include generous prizes (up to $3000 at Mines and the state level)!

 Interested in participating?
 Check out the information below and view past successful talks from graduate students around the world here: https://threeminutethesis.uq.edu.au/watch-3mt